 Privatized Welfare and the Nondelegation Doctrine, 35 Clearinghouse Rev. 546 (2002).

-Glannon Guide for Professional Responsibility (New York: Wolters Kluwer Law & Business, 2015).
+Glannon Guide to Professional Responsibility: Learning Professional Responsibility through Multiple-Choice Questions and Analysis.
+(New York: Wolters Kluwer, 2015).

 Judicial Incrementalism: a Reply to Professor Sunstein, 34 Ohio N.U.
 L. Rev. 191 (2007)(reviewing Cass R. Sunstein, Radicals in Robes: Why Extreme Right-wing Courts Are Wrong for America (2005)).